-- 1. Ensure that the key switch is in the OFF position. - Ensure that the Quick Charger is unplugged and unpowered. - 3.
-Locate the accessory charging connector (A) and remove the protective cover. - 4.
-Connect the power pack charger to the power pack connector (A).
+- 1. Ensure that the key switch is in the ON position. - 2.
+Ensure that the Quick Charger is unplugged and unpowered. - 3.
+Remove the 5 fasteners securing the flexible protective cover and remove cover.

+4. Connect the Quick charger to the power pack connector (A).